akarpisz/Baby-Monitor/README.md

 --Make it even better

+-Docker
+This application is capable of running as a docker container for simplicity (simple if you're familiar with Docker).
+After cloning the repo to your local machine.

+Start by running:
+docker build -t <username>/<whatever-you-wish-to-title-the-app>

+the -t flag will "tag" or name the image so when you run "docker ps", it is easier to identify

+Then run:
+docker run -p <port-you-want-to-use>:5000 -d <username>/<whatever-you-tagged-the-app-as>

+-Nginx
 You can run the node server automatically when the pi boots up with crontab Add this line to cron:
 @reboot /usr/local/bin/forever start -c /path/to/node /your/path/to/your/app.js